MintMCP

 Traditional API gateways fail to address these challenges because MCP requires fundamentally different capabilities than stateless REST APIs.

-MintMCP Gateway transforms local MCP servers into production-ready services with one-click deployment, automatic OAuth protection, and enterprise-grade monitoring.
-As one of the few SOC2 Type II certified MCP gateway platforms, MintMCP eliminates the complexity and security gaps that plague traditional approaches.
+MintMCP Gateway transforms local and hosted MCP servers into production-ready services with managed deployment, OAuth protection, and enterprise monitoring.
+With SOC 2 Type II audited security controls, SSO and SCIM-driven RBAC, and tool-level access control, MintMCP helps close the security and governance gaps that plague traditional approaches.

-• One-click STDIO deployment eliminates containerization complexity and hosting overhead
+• Managed stdio and hosted MCP deployment reduces containerization complexity and hosting overhead

 • Real-time monitoring dashboards for server health, usage patterns, and security alerts

-• Granular tool access control by role, with read-only and write tool configurations
+• Granular tool access control by role, with tool-level allowlisting and rule-based policy

 • Complete audit logs for every MCP interaction, access request, and configuration change